jqms/MediaConverter/README.md

 - Audio and video files can be muted (creates a new file with no sound)
 - Converted files are saved in the same directory as the original with the new extension
 - Batch conversion supports multiple input files with a single output format

+### ❓ Troubleshooting
+- **"FFmpeg is not recognized" error**: Make sure FFmpeg is correctly installed and added to your system PATH
+- **Conversion fails**: Check if FFmpeg supports the specific conversion between your chosen formats
+- **Missing context menu**: Try running the application again with administrator privileges
+- **Slow conversion**: Some formats (like WEBM) may take longer to process due to compression requirements